Sunday, August 28, 2011

 Moving to the long paneling wall, we have our maps.
 We used a tri-fold foam display board and a sheet of cardboard to create a map backer.
 This side has our world map.
 We hung the US map on the other side.
 Because it's light-weight foam, I can take it off the wall and flip it around as needed.

 Next to the maps we have our clock and large corkboard.
 On this wall, we put a long Vika table for group study and art projects.
+It's also probably where I will sit to correct papers.
+Our big bulletin board has a clip art 'Welcome' and will hold our memory verse of the week.
+(I found adorable, free printables for MFW's weekly memory verses at Mama Jenn.)

-This side has mom's basket of supplies.
+This side has my basket of supplies.
 The little tins were also at the Target dollar spot.
 (They were actually $1 though.)
 I have my handy-dandy red pens, dry erase markers, decorated clothespins, notepaper, etc. and tissues for the upcoming fall allergy season.

-This is where I will probably sit to correct papers.
 The little magazine bin I found at Big Lots for $3 has handles which make it super easy to cart around.
 It will live on the bookshelf when it's not needed.

-A close-up of mom's clipboard.
+A close-up of my clipboard.

 And classroom rules (also dressed up a bit in Publisher)